Timinator2000/Algorithm-X/docs/14-your-turn/02-kakuro-solver.md

 Unlike many of the puzzles covered so far, the goal statement does not give a name to the groups of cells.
 The puzzle statement tells us:

 >Rules:
+>
 >- All empty cells need to be filled in with digits, in such a way that all the given sums are respected.
 >- You are not allowed to use the same digit more than once to obtain a given sum.

->- Cell with backslash : the required sum of the corresponding cells.
+>Cell with backslash : the required sum of the corresponding cells.
+>
 >- X\ : the vertical sum X of the cells downwards,
 >- \X : the horizontal sum X of the cells to the right,
 >- X\Y : the vertical sum X of the cells downwards, and the horizontal sum Y of the cells to the right.